javadch/rquis/README.md

   9.1.
 Issue this command: demo(package ="RQt", RQtTest2)
   9.2.
 Press Enter
   9.3.
 Check your RStudio Global Enrvironment, it should contain var3 (5 obs.
 7 vars.) and var4 (4 obs.
 2 vars.)
-10. In case of issue, consult the log file in the logs folder of the package.
+10. In case of issues, consult the log file in the logs folder of the package.
 Contact us if not fixed.